Všechny případové studie

 We also considered a universal note like 'How to work with Freelo and what to do next' and in the end we found that people don't need it

-Do you have any instructions or best practices for using Freelo?
+Do you have any tutorials or ”best practices" for using Freelo?

-Make sure to create checklists for repetitive activities.
-It is super.
-This saves time and reduces errors.
-You can then focus on the essentials, not on whether you've forgotten a little thing in the process.
+Be sure to create checklists for repetitive activities.
+That's great.
+It saves time and reduces the error rate.
+You can then focus on the essentials and not on whether you forgot some small detail in the process.

 Which Freelo's features are the most useful to you and why?